wonsunahn/CS1632_Fall2022/exercises/Supplement3/README.md

 ```
 $ ./stack_overflow.bin -v
-[Stack]
+[Stack Frame]
+return address = 0x7f2cf873d0b3
+old base pointer = (nil) <--- base pointer
+padding (8 bytes)
+padding (8 bytes)
+third.next = (nil)
 third.data = .......
-third.next = (nil)
+second.next = 0x7fffeca47e60 <--- Sent!
-second.data = World..
+second.data = World.. <--- Sent!
-second.next = 0x7ffd6175ebb0 <--- Sent!
+first.next = 0x7fffeca47e50 <--- Sent!
 first.data = Hello.. <--- Sent!
-first.next = 0x7ffd6175eba0
 [Sent data]
-48 65 6c 6c 6f 2e 2e  0 b0 eb 75 61 fd 7f  0  0
+48 65 6c 6c 6f 2e 2e  0 50 7e a4 ec ff 7f  0  0 57 6f 72 6c 64 2e 2e  0 60 7e a4 ec ff 7f  0  0
 ```

-You will notice that the second 8 bytes is the pointer address inside second.next (in reverse, since x86 architecture uses little endian ordering)!
+You will notice that the second 8 bytes is the pointer address inside first.next (in reverse, since x86 architecture uses little endian ordering)!
-So why is second.next being sent along with first.data?
-That is because the first.data buffer is only 8 bytes long, so when send_data attempts to send 16 bytes, it also sends the 8 bytes that come after first.data, which in the stack layout happens to be second.next.
+So why is first.next being sent along with first.data?
+That is because the first.data buffer is only 8 bytes long, so when send_data attempts to send 32 bytes, it also sends the 8 bytes that come after first.data, which in the stack layout happens to be first.next.

-In short, the address inside second.next **leaks out** to program output even though the programmer never intended it in the source code.
+In short, the address inside first.next **leaks out** to program output even though the programmer never intended it in the source code.
 And this address randomized by ASLR is what is causing the nondeterminism.
-Of course, you could again turn off ASLR to make the buggy program run deterministically at least while debugging:
+Of course, you could again turn off ASLR to make the buggy program run deterministically, at least while debugging:

 ```
 $ bash run_aslr_off.sh ./stack_overflow.bin
-setarch x86_64 -R ./a.out
+setarch x86_64 -R ./stack_overflow.bin
 [Sent data]
-48 65 6c 6c 6f 2e 2e  0 e0 e3 ff ff ff 7f  0  0
+48 65 6c 6c 6f 2e 2e  0 e0 e5 ff ff ff 7f  0  0 57 6f 72 6c 64 2e 2e  0 f0 e5 ff ff ff 7f  0  0
 $ bash run_aslr_off.sh ./stack_overflow.bin
-setarch x86_64 -R ./a.out
+setarch x86_64 -R ./stack_overflow.bin
 [Sent data]
-48 65 6c 6c 6f 2e 2e  0 e0 e3 ff ff ff 7f  0  0
+48 65 6c 6c 6f 2e 2e  0 e0 e5 ff ff ff 7f  0  0 57 6f 72 6c 64 2e 2e  0 f0 e5 ff ff ff 7f  0  0
 $ bash run_aslr_off.sh ./stack_overflow.bin
-setarch x86_64 -R ./a.out
+setarch x86_64 -R ./stack_overflow.bin
 [Sent data]
-48 65 6c 6c 6f 2e 2e  0 e0 e3 ff ff ff 7f  0  0
+48 65 6c 6c 6f 2e 2e  0 e0 e5 ff ff ff 7f  0  0 57 6f 72 6c 64 2e 2e  0 f0 e5 ff ff ff 7f  0  0
 ```

+Note that the memory error still exists, but the program is going to be easier to debug since at least you can reproduce the same behavior every time you run the program.

-But your end users will most likely have ASLR turned on in their machines for security.
+But when the time comes to deploy your program, your end users will most likely have ASLR turned on in their machines for security.
 What then?
-Your programs will again be nondeterministic and testing would no longer guarantee correct behavior.
+Your programs will again be nondeterministic, and even if the program ran correctly when debugging with ASLR turned off, there is no guarantee that the correct behavior will be reproduced with ASLR turned back on.
 So we may still get surprise defects.

 How can we have a deterministic program when all addresses are randomized?
 Easy: just don't let addresses leak out to program output!
 As we discussed,